How to Collect Memory Disk Usage By Using CloudWatch Agent

 Responsive image

-This blog provides a quick guide on how to set up CloudWatch Agent manually on EC2 Linux Instance, CloudWatch Agent enables you to collect system or custom metrics from Amazon EC2 instances across operating systems.
-You can install CloudWatch Agent on AWS Cloud or on-promise server, Linux, or Windows as well.
+This blog provides a quick guide on how to set up CloudWatch Agent manually on an EC2 Linux instance.
+CloudWatch Agent enables you to collect system or custom metrics from Amazon EC2 instances across operating systems.
+You can install CloudWatch Agent on AWS Cloud or on-premises servers, Linux, or Windows as well.

 Install the CloudWatch Agent on Amazon Linux EC2